A wet lab indicates that the laboratory is being used for analysis and testing of biological matter, chemicals, and/or hazardous substances.

 Now that you know all there is to know about the differences between a wet lab and dry lab, you can get started on searching for the right incubator to make your startup a success!

 Have questions about our wet lab incubator or are you looking apply for a space at University Lab Partners?
-Contact us today and we'll assist you in answering any questions you may have about the incubator process or wet lab equipment and processes!
+Contact us and we'll assist you in answering any questions you may have about wet lab incubators or wet lab equipment and processes!